 Business process management software is used to define, monitor, and measure business processes.
 Several software vendors provide BPM and/or workflow solutions, both on-premises and in the cloud (SaaS)

 I highly recommend you read the below articles covering more in-depth about bpm

 The Difference Between Workflow & BPM (Workflow vs BPM)

 Workflow is a basic orchestration of tasks that are routed from person to person.
 Document review is a good example since you may have a document that has to be evaluated by your supervisor, signed by an executive, and then put in a document repository.

-On the other hand, business process management is an approach that regularly re-evaluates processes, makes modifications and enhancements, automates some portions, and so on.
+On the other hand, business process management bpm focuses that regularly re-evaluating processes, making modifications and enhancements, automating some portions, and so on.

 A BPM framework is one in which business processes may be managed and optimized in addition to being automated and built.

 Workflow is a component of BPM that allows you to not only transfer tasks from desk to desk and understand how that work is being moved but also to understand why the work is being done this way and whether the route of work that was created is the most efficient path that it should be.